NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

     <strong>-FileConflictAction</strong>
         Specifies the action to take, when asked to overwrite or ignore existing files referenced by the project.
-        Possible values are Overwrite, Ignore and None.
+        Possible values are Overwrite, Ignore, None and OverwriteAll, IgnoreAll (for NuGet 3.0 Beta client or higher).

         Required: false